offensive-packaging/documentation/o-saft/index.md

            * 'full'              all constants  0x03000000 ..
 0x03FFFFFF
            * 'SSLv2'             all ciphers according RFC for SSLv2
            * 'SSLv2_long'        more lazy list of constants for SSLv2 ciphers
+           * 'SSLv3'             all ciphers according RFC for SSLv3
+           * 'SSLv3_SSLv2'       all ciphers for SSLv3 with SSLv2
+           * 'TLSv12'            all ciphers according RFC for TLSv12
+           * 'TLSv13'            all ciphers according RFC for TLSv13
+           * 'c0xx'              constants for ciphers using ECC 0x0300C000 ..
+0x0300C0FF
+           * 'ccxx'              constants for ciphers using ECC 0x0300CC00 ..
+0x0300CCFF
+           * 'ecc'               all constants for ciphers using ECC

            Note: 'SSLv2' is the internal list used for testing SSLv2 ciphers.
            It does not make sense to use it for other protocols; however ...

+           For details about the ranges, please see: o-saft.pl --help=range

+           If any  --cipher=CIPHER  is used,  --cipherrange=RANGE  is ignored.

        --slow-server-delay=SEC